 Segmented customer lists can automatically be generated with the use of our powerful Customer Segments Add-On.
 By deciding upon actionable customer criteria such as spending, purchased products, and frequency of purchase, customer loyalty can be nurtured using targeted marketing campaigns.
 Furthermore, our After Purchase Upsell Add-On can override WooCommerce’s default redirect settings to redirect customers to specified upsell pages and maximize your high-margin sales.

-To find out more about all the great things ShopMagic can do to optimize your workflow, visit our website here.
+To find out more about all the great things ShopMagic can do to optimize your workflow.

 Some common questions and concerns shopkeepers have regarding abandoned cart emails are

 - Should I only target my efforts on registered customers, or should I target guests too?